 It got me wondering: How much of our content is actually useful?

 Enter: content intelligence.

-Episerver is currently offering a free version of its Content Intelligence product which helps teams quickly understand if their site content meets the real-time needs of their visitors.
+Episerver (now Optimizely) is currently offering a free version of its Content Intelligence product which helps teams quickly understand if their site content meets the real-time needs of their visitors.
 I had the chance to implement it and walk through the data, so I wanted to share what I’ve learned and my thoughts so far.